l-ramirez-lopez/resemble/README.md

 ## About
-The `resemble` package provides high-performing functionality for data-driven modeling, nearest neighbor search and orthogonal projections in spectral data.
+The `resemble` package provides high-performing functionality for data-driven modeling (including local modeling), nearest neighbor search and orthogonal projections in spectral data.

 ## Core functionality